darkSect0r/dataPush/README.md

 <br>
 <b>Future Plans:</b> In the future we plan on supporting many other websites, as well as adding more and more features as time goes on.<br>
 Feel free to contribute where ever you see fit.
 Thank you to all those who contribute to this project, it wouldn't be possible without you.<br>
-<b>Hey what about chrome extension after firefox betrayed our privacy?</b>
+<b>Hey what about a chrome extension after firefox betrayed our privacy?</b>
 <br>
 <b>Contributors:</b>
 <br>IamLupo(Programmer/Consultant)<br>